Perl: A Better Cross-Platform CLI Tool Across Unix Systems

 2. Perl

-I went looking online for a solution, and I saw perl
+I went looking online for a solution and saw perl

 option of grep